 SERVICE TO COMMUNITY

-My email signature for 20+ years has concluded with my recipe for a happy life, basically, be COMMITTED!
+My email signature for 20+ years has concluded with my belief about how to live a happy life, be COMMITTED!
 "Wherever you go, go with all your heart." - Michelle

 ASU WOMEN AND PHILANTHROPY

 Co-Chair 2019 - 2021

 "ASU Women & Philanthropy movement started out as a research project that I was involved in nearly 20 years ago.
 Great, innovative cities and communities had some things in common, one of the underpinnings was the quality of thinking, collaboration, connectivity and commitment of the women who saw it's value.
 Women who would stop at nothing to have that value emerge, grow and accrue to the world!" - Michelle M. Mace

 Guiding Principle.
 Every Women & Philanthropy member who makes an annual contribution to the pooled fund contributes to its collective voice.
 Each year members decide how to distribute their funds among ASU initiatives and scholarship programs.
 The choices we face are tough and meet these criteria: